Press "Enter" to skip to content

 Morse has lived in Bellflower for 30 years, including 22 years in District 1.
 Drake has lived in both Bellflower and District 1 for over 34 years.

-Responses have been lightly edited for clarity and are listed in alphabetical order.
+All candidates were asked the same questions via a written survey.
+Responses have been light edited for clarity and are listed in alphabetical order.
 Candidates self-reported their occupations and residences.

 Why are you running?